rackerlabs/technical-blog/_posts/2020-06-22-rackspace-now-offers-database-migration-services.md

 and the database migration tooling output to develop an overall migration or transformation plan.

 **Migration execution:** After developing the migration plan, Rackspace leads the migration by leveraging a continuous process of making changes and validating the results to decide if more changes are necessary.
-After achivving a steady state, Rackspace specialists perform full application and database testing and complete the switchover.
+After achieving a steady state, Rackspace specialists perform full application and database testing and complete the switchover.

 **Manage and optimize:** Rackspace offers multiple support level options for your database environment, which include the  management of both the infrastructure and the database.
 You can select the service blocks that best fit your technical needs and business goals.